adrianstando/Inverse-search-engine-for-PDF-files/README.md

 ![Building index](/images/building_index.jpg)

 3. Once index is built, you can search words and phrases.
 To do it, type in them into text field next to **Words**.
-If you want to choose files created by only one particular author, type in its name next to **Author**, and click **SEARCH** button.
+If you want to choose files created only by  one particular author, type in its name next to **Author**, and click **SEARCH** button.

 ![Searching](/images/searching.jpg)

 4. You will see results below sorted by the number of occurences.
 The file name is displayed in blue and it's path in black below.
-Note that text in blue is hyperlink and once you click it, the corresponding file will open.
+Note that text in blue is hyperlink and if you click it, the corresponding file opens.

 ![Results](/images/results.jpg)

-5. You can also write created index to file by clicking `Write index to file` button.
-Next time you want to search something in the same path, you can just simply load created index from file by clicking `Read index from file`.
+5. You can also write created index to file by clicking **Write index to file** button.
+Next time you want to search something in the same path, you can just simply load created index from file by clicking **Read index from file**.

 ![Saving and loading index](/images/saving_and_loading_index.jpg)